taw00/element-rpm/README.md

-# riot-rpms
-Riot - a matrix.org messaging client built for Fedora, CentOS, and Red Hat Enterprise Linux
+# Riot - a matrix.org messaging client - native builds for Fedora, CentOS, and Red Hat Enterprise Linux.

 Riot is a fantastic client for communicating using the Matrix.org protocol.
 But it needed RPMs built for the Red Hat family of linux operating systems.
 So... here they be!

-Included directly here are SRPMs and specfiles so you can rebuild Riot if you like.
-But binaries have been built for these platforms (see below on how to install and run Riot on your desktop).
+Included directly here in this github repository are SRPMs and specfiles so you can rebuild Riot if you are so inclined.
+But binaries have also been built.
+See below on how to install and run Riot on your desktop.

-* x86_64, i686 on Fedora 24, 25, 26
-* x86_64 on CentOS 7 (which works for RHEL7 as well)

 All *.src.rpm packages should be signed with my GPG key: <https://keybase.io/toddwarner/key.asc>